 fbpx

-That said, I’m pretty used to “camping” for real and indoors now and have found some of my best recipes come out of a limited space and limited amount of edibles because it forces me to think outside the box of what I dream of cooking and instead cook what is simple, practical and makes good use of what’s on hand.
+I’ve gone through so many situations where I’ve been in a limited kitchen space- whether it’s because of kitchen renovation, traveling, or some other reason, I’ve had to learn to adapt with minimal gadgets and even food items.
+It sounds challenging and frustrating, but actually some of my best recipes have come from cooking in a limited space with limited edibles, because it has forced me to think outside the box of what I dream of cooking and instead cook what is simple, practical and makes good use of what’s on hand.
+It’s a great skill to develop as a chef.

 tuna pasta with basil

-So, because I had a head start for Iftar the night I made this pasta, I was able to post it to Instagram and Facebook, where I got many requests for the recipe.
+I was able to post the photos of this to my Instagram and Facebook pages, where I got many requests for the recipe.

 gorgeous tuna pasta with basil